-Appeals Procedures: Both the complainant and the respondent are entitled to appeal the final decision in the SEP to the University Appeals Board (UAB).
+Appeals Procedures: Both the reporting party and the responding party are entitled to appeal the final decision in the SEP to the University Appeals Board (UAB).
 The UAB's composition, when engaged in an SEP, will differ from what is described in section 19.7.
 Faculty and staff members will serve as UAB members; students will not.
 Such appeals requests shall be based only on specific evidence, presented in writing, of: